MUGWANEZAMANZI/Abunzi/README.md

 - Rubix ML is used for predictions.
 - Ensure models are trained and saved in the correct storage path.
 - Refer to [Rubix ML docs](https://rubixml.com/docs/) for training/updating models.

-## Contributing

-Contributions welcome!
-Fork, create a branch, commit, and open a pull request.

-## License

-MIT License.

-## Contact

-Open an issue or reach out [on GitHub](https://github.com/MUGWANEZAMANZI).

----

 *For detailed guides, see the [Laravel Docs](https://laravel.com/docs/) and [Rubix ML Docs](https://rubixml.com/docs/).*